JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 Meant to be there?

-The more we examine the detail of this problem, the more it appears to be that the "forty days" was meant to be there.
+The more we examine the detail of this problem, the more it appears to be that the “forty days” was meant to be there.

 Curiously, it has lain dormant for all these years but now pops up independently in several places.
 One is a recent article by Seppo Kanerva in the IUA Journal, another is in E-mail discussions between various fundamentalist readers and our editors—and probably there are others.
 Is it a signal that the time for radical change in the Urantia movement has now arrived?